questionlp/wwdtm_database/README.md

 ## Requirements

-- MySQL 5.6 or MariaDB 10.0 or newer
+- MySQL Server 5.6 or MariaDB Server 10.0 or newer
+- Support for InnoDB enabled for either MySQL Server or MariaDB server

 ## Installation

 This script is designed to be run against a new and empty MySQL or MariaDB database.
 It can be imported using the `mysql` or `mariadb` command line tool or using any compatible database management tool.

+All of the tables are created as InnoDB and use a default charset of `utf8`.

 ## Contributing